TaoK/PoorMansTSqlFormatter/README.txt

  - Fault-tolerant parsing and formatting - if some unknown SQL construct is encountered or a keyword is misinterpreted, parsing does not fail (but will simply not colorize or indent that portion correctly).
-If the parsing fails more catastrophically, a "best effort" will be made and warning displayed.
+If the parsing fails more catastrophically, a "best effort" will be made and warning displayed (or in the case of interactive use, eg in SSMS, the operation can be aborted).

 Limitations: